 Parking in front of the Church is NOT permitted.

 For detailed information, please click here.

 Sts Peter and Paul's School is a Sun Smart School.
 The Queensland Cancer Fund has given us this title because of our support of this programme.

 Personal sun protection by way of hats and sunscreen is essential.
 All classes have their own supply of sunscreen which children are encouraged to apply as desired.
 Should you desire that your child not use sunscreen at school then please make this known to your child's teacher.
 The NO HAT – NO PLAY rule is strictly enforced.
 We prefer children to use the bucket hat style or the larger brimmed hat style.
 Caps provide little or no protection to the ears and neck.

 During swimming lessons sun smart swim shirts are compulsory.

 For detailed information please click on the link.
 Sun Smart Policy.pdf

 Our school has a Workplace Health and Safety committee and a trained WHS Officer.
 This committee exists to keep not only staff and children safe but also all who visit our school.
 Parents are requested to sign in and out at the office whenever they visit the school for a period of time.
 We must be aware of all visitors to the school at all times.

-Curriculum is mandated from the Queensland Studies Authority and from them through BCEC.
-To allow our staff to avail themselves of up to date directions, we employ a Curriculum Support Teacher, whom we share with St Martin's at Carina.
+Curriculum is mandated from the Queensland Studies Authority and from them through BCE.
+To allow our staff to avail themselves of up to date directions, we employ a Curriculum Support Teacher.